finbourne/lusid-sdk-csharp-preview/sdk/docs/OrderGraphApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
 [**ListOrderGraphBlocks**](OrderGraphApi.md#listordergraphblocks) | **GET** /api/ordergraph/blocks | [EXPERIMENTAL] ListOrderGraphBlocks: Lists blocks that pass the filter provided, and builds a summary picture of the state of their associated order entities.
+[**ListOrderGraphPlacementChildren**](OrderGraphApi.md#listordergraphplacementchildren) | **GET** /api/ordergraph/placementchildren/{scope}/{code} | [EXPERIMENTAL] ListOrderGraphPlacementChildren: Lists all placements for the parent placement specified by the scope and code, and builds a summary picture of the state of their associated order entities.
 [**ListOrderGraphPlacements**](OrderGraphApi.md#listordergraphplacements) | **GET** /api/ordergraph/placements | [EXPERIMENTAL] ListOrderGraphPlacements: Lists placements that pass the filter provided, and builds a summary picture of the state of their associated order entities.